On theories of random variables: Keisler randomisation

 \subsection{Randomisation}

-We shall want to consider some notion of probability integration of functions on a space $\Omega$, which is going to be additive, although not always $\sigma$-additive (i.e., not always verifying the Monotone Convergence Theorem and its consequences).
-Thus, even though we do deal with concrete functions, it will be far more convenient to keep track of an abstract integration functional alone, rather than of the standard integration theory data (measurable sets, measurable functions, the measure, and the notion of integration all these give rise to).
+We shall want to consider some notion of probability integration of functions on a space $\Omega$, which is going to be additive, although not always $\sigma$-additive (i.e., possibly failing the Monotone Convergence Theorem and its consequences).
+We do this by replacing the usual measure space apparatus with an abstract integration functional.

 \begin{dfn} A \emph{finitely additive probability integration space}, or simply an \emph{integration space}, is a triplet $(\Omega,\sA,E)$ where $\Omega$ is any set, $\sA \subseteq [0,1]^\Omega$ is non empty and closed under the connectives $\neg$, $\half$ and $\dotminus$, and $E\colon \sA \to [0,1]$ satisfies $E(1) = 1$ and $E(X+Y) = E(X) + E(Y)$ whenever $X$, $Y$ and $X+Y$ are all in $\sA$.